Aniket-07Sur/Ecommerce-Website/README.md

-I have created Ecommerce Website using HTML,CSS,JavaScript and ReactJs as a frontend, Laravel as a backend and phpMyAdmin as a database.
+I have created Ecommerce Website using HTML , CSS , JavaScript and ReactJs as a frontend, Laravel as a backend and phpMyAdmin as a database.
+It includes register, login, logout feature once done we can add, delete, update or search a product .